Meet our Career Guides

 “I’m young, so a lot of my interest in sustainability has actually come from my education.
 The new generation is being taught we have to be a lot more efficient with our resources and be sustainable.”
-He says.

 Throughout his schooling, he worked on several projects that focused on energy efficiency and green building, but his interest was formally piqued after a professor at the school introduced him to the idea of a passive house.
 Ever since then, Falluh’s been a die-hard energy efficiency fan.

 “I’ve been obsessed with it, trying to push that forward in Canada,” he said.